|Unhyeongung Royal Residence (운현궁)|

 |VisitKorea does not guarantee the quality of products or services introduced on its site and is not responsible for any direct or indirect losses resulting from use of said products or services.|

-One of the amazing things about Seoul is that some of the most interesting historical sites are right in the middle of the business district.
-Located nearby the Jongno Police Station as well as the Japanese Cultural Center, Unhyeongung (small palace) is one such site.
+One of the amazing things about Seoul is that some of the most interesting historical sites are right in the middle of the business districts.
+Located near the Jongno Police Station and the Japanese Cultural Center, Unhyeongung Royal Residence is one such site.

-Entering through front gate, the first noticeable sight is a small row of rooms to the right.
-This area, called 'Sujiksa,' housed the servants and guards.
-To the front, left-hand side of Sujiksa, there is a structure called 'Norakdang.'
-Many important events such as birthday parties and ceremonies, as well as the wedding ceremony for Gojong and Myeongseong, were held here.
+Entering through the front gate, the first noticeable sight is a small row of rooms to the right.
+This area, called Sujiksa, housed the servants and guards.
+To the front, left-hand side of Sujiksa is a structure called Norakdang.
+Many important events, such as birthday parties and ceremonies, as well as the wedding ceremony for Gojong and Myeongseong, were held here.
 To this day, traditional wedding ceremonies continue to be held at Norakdang.

 Noandang served as the men’s quarters and was where Heungseon Daewongun received his guests.
-The word 'Noan' means old man and carries with it the connotation of comfort and at ease.
+The word noan means "old man" and carries with it the connotation of comfort and ease.
 Thus, it served as the leisure quarters for the men.
 However, Noandang was not just a place of rest and entertainment.
 As the father of a young Emperor, Heungseon Daewongun carried out all his business from Noandang.

 Upon exiting Noandang, there lies an Exhibition Hall to the far right.
 The Exhibition Hall houses a small collection of interesting artifacts and information.
 Items such as a scale model of Unhyeongung, writing tools, traditional wedding garments, and more, can be seen here.

-Next to the Exhibition Hall, there is also a small café and a tea room where visitors can enjoy a nice cold beverage while taking in the sights of Unhyeongung.
+Next to the Exhibition Hall, there is also a small coffee shop and tea room where visitors can enjoy a nice beverage while taking in the sights of Unhyeongung.

 |Historical Site No.257|

-Visitors can try on and learn more about traditional clothing of the Joseon Dynasty, wearing the clothing as they walk through Unhyeongung Palace and can take photos.
+Visitors can try on and learn more about traditional clothing of the Joseon Dynasty, wearing the clothing as they walk through Unhyeongung Palace, and take photos.